-The story of how these cars came to be have become the automotive equivalent of a Grimm’s fairy tale on stupidity: Once upon a time, Chrysler’s William Newberg was at a party and overheard Chevrolet’s Ed Cole saying that there was going to be a smaller Chevy for 1962 (the Chevy II).
-Jumping to a wildly erroneous assumption that Chevy was going to downsize its large cars, Newberg instantly decreed that the already-designed large 1962 Plymouth and Dodge were to be cut down drastically.
+The story of how these cars came to be have become the automotive equivalent of a Grimm’s fairy tale on stupidity: Once upon a time, Chrysler’s William Newberg was at a garden party (or golf game) and overheard Chevrolet’s Ed Cole saying that there was going to be a smaller Chevy for 1962 (the Chevy II).
+Jumping to a wildly erroneous assumption that Chevy was going to downsize its full-size cars, Newberg instantly decreed that the already-designed large 1962 Plymouth and Dodge were to be cut down drastically.

 Well, I stopped believing fairy tales a while back, and this story is simply too pat.
-“Corporations are people, my friend”, and corporations, like people, act according to their personality, even if that personality has a touch of bi-polar.
-In the case of Chrysler’s personality, there was a well-established tension between styling and engineering; between excess and restrained practicality.
+“Corporations are people, my friend”, and corporations, like people, act according to their personality, even if that personality has a touch of bipolar.
+In the case of Chrysler’s personality, there was a well-established tension between styling and engineering; between excess and restraint.
 This dynamic manifested itself in large swings in both the size and the styling of their cars.
-In 1962, these two dynamics collided, and the results are commonly judged to be either a stylistic train wreck or a welcome breath of fresh air; too small or just right-sized; an aberration based on an overheard comment or the result of a long-simmering internal power struggle as to the direction to take in an increasingly fragmenting market.
+In 1962, these two dynamics collided, and the results are commonly judged to be either a stylistic train wreck or a welcome breath of fresh air; too small or just right-sized; an aberration based on an overheard comment or the result of a long-simmering internal power struggle as to the direction Chrysler should take in an increasingly fragmenting market where large car market share was plummeting.
 The line between brilliance and folly is a very fine one.

-A more nuanced insight on these controversial cars requires a skeptical reading of the existing stories and closer look at Chrysler’s history, which was then just some 35 years old, and still very much reflecting its founders’ personalities.
+A more nuanced insight on these controversial cars requires a skeptical reading of the existing stories and a closer look at Chrysler’s history, which was then just some 35 years old and still very much reflecting its founders’ personalities.
 That makes this anything but a short, quick, and pat story.
-And although some conjecture is inevitable given the dearth of available facts and the often inconsistent stories published so far, it’s not going to be a fairy tale.
+And although some conjecture is inevitable given the dearth of available facts and the often inconsistent stories told so far, it’s not going to be a fairy tale.

 Walter Chrysler, a self-trained railroad mechanic, engineer, and railroad works manager, moved into the automobile business and became a successful executive at Buick and GM and a rescuer of several other auto manufacturers.
 He then enjoyed meteoric success with his 1924 Chrysler 70, due to its overwhelming engineering superiority.
 It was technically some five years or so ahead of its competition at the time (“Suddenly It’s 1929”), with its powerful engine, hydraulic four-wheel brakes, and other features.